Get a free consultation

 Inspirational speech

-10. Make Your Presentation Easy For Your Audience
+10. Make It Easy for Your Audience

 Not every firm has an annual shareholders meeting as big as this.
 Chief Financial Officer Charles Holley of Walmart shows how you can speak to analysts, shareholders and employees and keep them all engaged.